awsdocs/aws-robomaker-developer-guide/doc_source/create-simulation-job.md

 1. For **IAM Role**, select a role or select **Create new role** to create one\.
 AWS RoboMaker will use this role to access resources on your behalf\.
 It is also used by your application to access AWS resources like Amazon Rekognition or Amazon Lex\.

+1. *Optional:* In **Compute**, select a simulation unit limit\.
+Your simulation is allocated CPU and memory proportional to the supplied simulation unit limit\.
+A simulation unit is 1 vcpu and 2GB of memory\.
+The default is 15\.

 1. *Optional:* In **Output destination**, type in a Amazon S3 folder name where simulation job output will be stored\.
 Optionally, select **Create new S3 folder** to create a new Amazon S3 folder\.

 1. *Optional:* In **Networking**, if your robot application or simulation application accesses resources on an Amazon VPC, select the **VPC**, subnets and security groups\.
+Select all available subnets to ensure all of your resource limits are available\.
+For more information, see [VPCs and Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html)\.

    If you want to access the simulation job from outside of the VPC, select **Assign public IP**\.

 1. *Optional:* To connect to your simulation application or robot application remotely, select **Enable connectivity to simulation**, then specify port mappings for the robot application and simulation application\.
 **Warning**